Header Ads Widget

 • Glyconeogenesis (Formation of Glucose from non-carbohydrate sources).

-• Lipogenesis and Lipolysis (Formation and breakdown of Lipids, respectively), etc
+• Lipogenesis and Lipolysis (Formation and breakdown of Lipids, respectively), etc.

 4. Plant Biochemistry

+The branch of Biochemistry that focuses on biological molecules, and biochemical processes involved in the body of plants only, is called Plant biochemistry.
 Plants also require nutrients (in the form of fertilizers), need Optimum pH and temperature for the proper working of enzymes, and have systems (such as a transport system).
 For all these factors to work at a normal physiological scale, Plant biochemists study Plant biochemistry.
-For agriculture purposes, Plant biochemists provide valuable data on how plants can be get protected from pesticides, insecticides, herbicides, etc.

-Examples of Plant Biochemistry in action
+Examples of Plant Biochemistry in action:

 • Photosynthesis